-We develop your children's literacy and numeracy skills from the start of their Beechwood Park journey, as they acquire basic phonics and number skills in EYFS, often through child-initiated activities linked to the seven areas of learning and development.
-We also introduce your child to handwriting as they learn to write in a fully-cursive script (with flicks in and out of each letter).
+We develop our pupils' literacy and numeracy skills from the start of their Beechwood Park journey, as they acquire basic phonics and number skills in EYFS, often through child-initiated activities linked to the seven areas of learning and development.
+Our pupils learn to write in a fully-cursive script (with flicks in and out of each letter).

-Through Key Stages 1 and 2, we develop literacy and numeracy skill acquisition, implementing the BPS Literacy Policy and BPS Calculation Policy to develop consistent approaches through the School and across different subjects.
+Through Key Stages 1 and 2, we develop literacy and numeracy skill acquisition, implementing the BWPS Literacy Policy and BWPS Calculation Policy to develop consistent approaches through the School and across different subjects.